zechlau14/zechlau14.github.io/projects/pets-with-fedoras-slides.md

 ---
 # Introduction 12

-Then everyone rolls their six-sided die to in what order we answer the question for everyone, beginning with the lowest roll.
+If there is a question for everyone, then we each roll our six-sided die to discover the order that we answer, beginning with the lowest roll.

 ---
 # Introduction 13